-Turkey reinstates restrictions after sharp virus cases rise
+Turkey reimposes restrictions after sharp rise in infections

-ANKARA, Turkey (AP) — Turkey is reinstating weekend lockdowns in most of Turkey’s provinces and will also impose restrictions over the Muslim holy month of Ramadan following a sharp increase in COVID-19 cases.
+ANKARA, Turkey (AP) — Turkey is re-introducing weekend lockdowns in most of its provinces and will also impose restrictions over the Muslim holy month of Ramadan following a sharp increase in COVID-19 cases.

-Virus infections in Turkey have soared less than a month after the country divided its 81 provinces into four color-coded categories and relaxed restrictions in some provinces under a “controlled normalization” effort.
-The number of confirmed daily infections have since almost tripled to around 30,000, matching the record numbers that were reported in December.
-The country is also reporting around 150 deaths per day, up from around 65 at the start of the month.
+Infections in Turkey have soared less than a month after authorities divided the 81 provinces into four color-coded categories and relaxed restrictions in some provinces under a “controlled normalization” effort.

+Confirmed daily infections have since almost tripled to around 30,000, matching the record numbers that were reported in December.
+The country of nearly 84 million is also reporting around 150 deaths per day, up from around 65 at the start of the month.

 In a televised address following a Cabinet meeting late Monday, President Recep Tayyip Erdogan said 58 out of Turkey’s 81 provinces, including Istanbul and Ankara, were now designated as “red” or “very high-risk” areas and would be subjected to lockdowns on both Saturdays and Sundays.
-Nighttime weekend curfews across the country would continue, he said.

 Nighttime curfews that are in place across the country would continue, he said.